edgedb/edgedb/README.md

 ## The core principles

-EdgeDB is a whole new abstraction for databases, designed with a few core principles in mind.
+EdgeDB is a new kind of database that takes the best parts of relational databases, graph databases, and ORMs.
+We call it a **graph-relational database**.
+It was designed with a few key principles in mind.

 ### Types, not tables. 🧩